xlani/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

 I recorded one lap on track one using center lane driving.
+Here is an example image of the data set:

+![alt text][image2]

 To augment the data set, I used the images of the left and right camera as well and also flipped images and steering angles to increase robustness of the model.

 After the collection process, I had 7248 number of data points.
 I then preprocessed this data by normalization with a Keras lambda layer.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.